 In Colorado, you commit burglary knowingly when:

-- You are aware that your conduct is practically certain to cause a result prohibited by burglary law.1
+- You are aware that your conduct is likely to result in an act prohibited by the burglary law.1

 The “knowingly” requirement applies to every element of the offense.
-Thus, for instance, if you don’t know you are on someone else’s property without lawful authority, you aren’t guilty of burglary.
+Thus, for instance, if you do not know you are on someone else’s property without lawful authority, you are not guilty of burglary.

-If you are lawfully on the premises, however, you are not guilty of burglary, even if you enter or remain intending to commit a crime.
+If you are lawfully on the premises, however, you cannot be guilty of burglary even if you intend to commit a crime.3

 Example: Joe, a plumber, is hired to unclog the kitchen sink of one of his clients.
 He knows from prior experience that this client keeps an expensive laptop in the nook next to the kitchen.
 While he is in the house lawfully to work on the sink, he slips the laptop into his toolbox.
 Although he is guilty of theft, he is not guilty of burglary because he was lawfully on the premises.4

-Contrary to popular belief, the crime you intend to commit does not need to involve theft.
+Contrary to popular belief, the crime you intend to commit in burglary cases does not need to involve theft.
 Nor does it need to be a felony.
-Any crime other than trespass can serve as the basis for a felony burglary charge.
+Any crime other than trespass can serve as the basis for a burglary charge.

 However, the intention to commit the crime needs to have been formed